yesadahmed/xrmtoolboxdocumentation/README.md

 <img src="https://github.com/yesadahmed/xrmtoolboxdocumentation/blob/main/pics/created.png" >

 <br/>
-Feel free let me know about new features you want and any improvents you thought.
+Feel free for new features you want and any improvents you thought of.
 I will try to address as soon as possible.<br/>
-you can riase new issues/fearures [here](https://github.com/yesadahmed/xrmtoolboxdocumentation/issues).
+You can riase new issues/fearures. !here](https://github.com/yesadahmed/xrmtoolboxdocumentation/issues).

 **Adnan Samuel**